- Choosing Care

 For those who do not qualify for any of the above financing options, paying out of pocket for care may be the only option.
 Many use their returns on investments or life savings to pay for long-term care.
 Families also tend to pool their resources to split up the costs of a loved one’s care.

-While costs of home care companies can seem expensive at first, you can think of it as an investment.
+While the costs of home care companies can seem expensive at first, you can think of it as an investment.
 You’ll know that your loved one is safe, comfortable, and taken care of.
-Contact us to learn more.
+Contact our office in Gainesville, GA to learn more.

 Comfort Keepers of Gainesville provides care services in the following cities and neighborhoods in Georgia:

 Alto, Baldwin, Braselton, Chestnut Mountain, Clarkesville, Clayton, Clermont, Cleveland and Helen, Commerce, Cornelia, Dacula, Dahlonega, Dawsonville, Demorest, Gainesville, Habersham County, Homer, Hoschton, Lakemont, Lula, Maysville, Mount Airy, Mountain City, Murrayville, Oakwood, Rabun County, Sautee-Nacoochee, Tallulah Falls, Toccoa, Toccoa Falls, Turnerville